LorenzoLocker12/Android-Mobile-App-for-Recycling-Awareness/README.md

-# Application Made in JAVA during Computer Science degree and presented at a National Congress.
+# Application Made in JAVA during Computer Science degree and presented.

 ## Download on GooglePlay: